For additional information, read the Nomination Form PDF

-An image of the innocent days of turn-of-the-century, small-town America is captured in this toy-like store building, one of two remaining commercial buildings in the tiny railroad community of Vicker’s Switch.
+An image of the innocent days of turn-of-the-20th-century, small-town America is captured in this toy-like Hornbarger Store building, one of two remaining commercial buildings in the tiny railroad community of Vicker’s Switch in Montgomery County.
 It was built in 1910-11 by Edward Hornbarger and is somewhat old-fashioned for its date, being embellished with a bracketed cornice both at the roofline and above the large windowed shopfront.
 Like many such structures, the upper floor was given over to residential use, and is reached here by a porch on the east side.
 Since cessation of its function as a store, the center of the shopfront has been modified for conversion into a garage door.
-The modification did not affect the main shop windows and the large clerestory.
-The residential upper-floor area is still occupied.
+The modification of the Hornbarger Store did not affect the main shop windows and the large clerestory.

 Abbreviations: